spacetelescope/imexam/docs/imexam/description.rst

 Requirements
 ------------
-This package can be used on Windows, Linux and MacOS operating systems.
+This package can be used on Windows, Linux, and MacOS operating systems.

 Windows users may download the git repository or do a direct pip install from the git repository.
 However, they will not have default access to DS9 because compiling the cython+xpa code cannot currently be done with default installed software.
 Instead, Windows users should make sure they install the Ginga viewer for image examination and plotting using it's HTML5 viewer.
 You will have all the same imexam functionality available to you, including the use of Jupyter notebooks and screen plotting.